 We offer Parts Replacement as a Service (PRaaS), delivering secure, scalable and cost-effective digitized inventory and on-site production solutions.
 Working with leading partners across maritime, offshore and the construction industries, the Ivaldi PRaaS Solution reduces inventory, warehousing needs, delivery times and cost of logistics by allowing organizations to send files, not parts, thanks to additive manufacturing and other digital manufacturing technologies.

 We offer Parts Replacement as a Service (PRaaS), delivering secure, scalable and cost-effective digitized inventory and on-site production solutions.
 Working with leading partners across maritime, offshore and the construction industries, the Ivaldi PRaaS Solution reduces inventory, warehousing needs, delivery times and cost of logistics by allowing organizations to send files, not parts, thanks to additive manufacturing.

 The “Live from the Sea” series is a monthly feature of a part delivered to one of our end-users.
 One of our team members will be writing an article after visiting a vessel, whom we delivered a part to.
 This is an opportunity to share about the amazing work we get to do everyday with our customers!

 Vessel visits are a key component for us to understand our users’ needs and see, first hand, how our service can be of help to the crews.
 The visits themselves, which you will read about in this series, is one of the most critical and challenging tasks our team has to perform weekly.

-This second article of the series is by Sergio Rivera, Industrial Designer, and describes a vessel visit he did from our Singapore location.
+This first article of the series is by Mariel Felix, Industrial Designer, and describes a vessel visit she did from our Singapore location.